 Our collective expertise is already allowing us to build the infrastructure and relationships that connect consenting Indigenous Peoples, Traditional Owners and Local Communities (IPLC) to the resources they need to participate directly and effectively in long-term climate finance.
 Facilitating members of the Peoples Forests Partnership have already secured financing for a portfolio of community-based forest conservation projects that will deploy $2 billion in private investment and stop at least 200 million tonnes of deforestation emissions over the next ten years.

-We are committed to providing and collaborating on knowledge share processes for concrete guidance on credible resources available to IPLCs and other stakeholders, such as environmental market standards, criteria for direct engagement, best practices for FPIC, project development and safeguard processes with IPLCs, and diverse sources of funding from our private and public sector members.
+We are committed to providing and collaborating on knowledge share processes for concrete guidance on credible resources available to IPLCs and other stakeholders, such as environmental market standards, criteria for direct engagement, best practices for Free Prior and Informed Consent (FPIC), project development and safeguard processes with IPLCs, and diverse sources of funding from our private and public sector members.
 This will include both performance and non-performance-based funding to IPLCs to support territorial governance, direct benefits to communities, and other finance options that align with IPLC values.

 We actively seek additional voluntary commitments and action from private sector entities and other actors who share this vision and align with the Partnership's formally established Principles.